For First Years and Parents

 Welcome

-We are pleased that your son has joined Troop 174 sponsored by Immaculate Heart of Mary Parish.
+We are pleased that your son has joined Troop 174 which meets at Immaculate Heart of Mary.
 We hope it begins a fun and rewarding journey for your son and you.

 Scouting at Troop 174 provides the best leadership development program you could pick for your son.
 He will learn to follow others in the first few years and lead others in the last few years.
 He will also have lots of fun outdoors, learn to take care of himself, help others, and make life-long friends from other schools.

-Usually about 25-35 dads attend the hikes.
-The scouting program teaches boys to be independent but, in the middle school years, they appreciate having a parent “nearby” on the hikes.
+Many dad/parents attend the hikes with their son but it is certainly not required.
+The scouting program teaches boys to be independent but, in the middle school years, some Scouts may appreciate having a parent “nearby” on the hikes.
 If you do not have or cannot borrow a tent, we will find one for you.
 Many new dads have not camped in a while and we will help you set up your tent and show you the ropes just like someone helped us a few years ago.
-All meals for dads on the hike are prepared by the talented “Bus-Crew” (and these guys can cook).
-Dads should bring $30 to the hike to pay for food (also collected at the Monday night signup preceding the hike).
+All meals for dads on the hike are prepared by the talented “Bus-Crew” (and these guys can cook!).

-We give short reading and study assignments to the scouts each week.
+We give short reading and study assignments to the first year Scouts each week.
 These are listed in the first-year scout plan.
-Please help your son set aside about 25-30 minutes each Sunday to read this material so that he is prepared for the activities at the troop meeting the following Monday night.
-This is good stuff and they will be pleased if you take the time to review this material with them.
+Please help your son set aside about 25-30 minutes prior to each Monday meeting to read this material so that he is prepared for the activities at the troop meeting.
+They will be pleased if you take the time to review this material with them.

-Each year three or four dads of “second-year” scouts are picked to lead and teach the new first-year scouts.
-They will take the scouts through the first-year advancement program developed by Troop 174 to enable the scouts to earn the Tenderfoot rank by Thanksgiving, the Second Class rank by spring break, and (if the scouts work diligently), the First Class rank by October during their second year in the Troop.
-These dads were in your position last year and are very willing to help you as well as your son.
+Each year two dads, typically of “second-year” scouts are asked to lead and teach the new first-year scouts.
+They will take the scouts through the first-year advancement program developed by Troop 174 to enable the scouts to earn the Tenderfoot rank by Thanksgiving and the Second Class rank by end of their first Scout year.
+If the Scouts work diligently, the First Class rank may be earned by October of their second year with the Troop.
+Our first year leaders were in your position last year and are very willing to help you as well as your son.
 We encourage you to join the first-year scouts on Monday nights and on the hikes (but join a break-out group that does not include your son).

-Troop 174 will provide your son with a scout handbook and rope (for tying knots) upon registration.
-Buy a uniform.
+Troop 174 will provide your son with a Boy Scout Handbook and piece of rope (for tying knots) upon registration.
+Boy Scout uniforms will need to be purchased at the Crossroads of America Council Scout Shop.
 Don’t buy a neckerchief.
 These will be provided by the Troop at the Tenderfoot Court of Honor in November.
-Once the Tenderfoot rank is earned, full uniforms with neckerchiefs must be worn to every Monday troop meeting and are never worn on Hikes (exception, first year scouts should bring their uniforms on the November hike, for their Board of Review).
+Once the Tenderfoot rank is earned, full uniforms with neckerchiefs must be worn to every Monday troop meeting and are never worn on Hikes (exception, first year scouts should bring their uniforms on the November hike, for their Tenderfoot Board of Review).

 Leadership